 So back to my earlier question, how much protein should you consume?

-We get a lot of what we need from a healthy balanced diet.
+We get a lot of what we need from eating a healthy balanced diet.

-You would still need to supplement protein to build the muscle
+You would still need to supplement protein to build muscle.

-Also as we age, absorption issues and the fact that in many cases we eat less to manage a slower metabolism actually reduces our protein intake at a time when our muscles need it more.
+Also, as we age, absorption issues and the fact that in many cases we eat less to manage a slowing metabolism actually reduces our protein intake at a time when our muscles need it more.

-What we do believe however is that when you become healthily aware of maintaining your constant optimal weight and then, when you do exercise specifically to build muscle, that you supplement your diet with protein powder immediately before or after the exercise.
+What we do believe however, is that when you become healthily aware of maintaining your constant optimal weight, and then when you do exercise specifically to build muscle, you supplement your diet with protein powder immediately before or after the exercise.

 So, I get it, if I’m the perfect weight I will need extra protein to build muscle, but I’m underweight – what do I do?

-I’ve got the other problem – I am overweight but I want to put on muscle.
+I’ve got the opposite problem.
+I am overweight and want to put on muscle.
 How much Old Bull protein should I take?

 "It's pretty difficult to give a blanket answer"

-As you can see, it's pretty difficult to give a blanket answer to how much protein powder you should take, but we hope that this helps to make things a lot easier, for you to make the right decision for your goals, and best health.
+We hope that this helps to make things a little easier, for you to make the right decision for your goals, and best health.

 Read more on calculating protein intake here.